-Upon the loss of control, the Group derecognises the assets and liabilities of the subsidiary, any NCI and the other components of equity related to the subsidiary.
-Any surplus or deficit arising on the loss of control is recognised in profit or loss.
-If the Group retains any interest in the previous subsidiary, then such interest is measured at fair value at the date that control is lost.
-Subsequently, it is accounted for as an equity-accounted investee or as fair value through other comprehensive income financial asset depending on the level of influence retained.
+When the Group loses control over a subsidiary, it derecognises the assets and liabilities of the subsidiary, and any related NCI and the other components of equity.
+Any resulting gain or loss is recognised in profit or loss.
+Any interest retained in the former subsidiary is measured at fair value when control is lost.